Connecting

 Our parenting programs focus on individual and family well-being, as well as understanding Canadian parenting norms and expectations.
 In partnership with the Community Action Program for Children (CAPC), these programs are delivered through classes, group sessions, one-on-one counselling and home visits.

-Bond to Literacy
+Bond and Literacy

-Bond to Literacy
+Bond and Literacy

 Bond to Literacy (BTL) is a family-focused early literacy program designed for children ages 2 to 5.
 It offers engaging, school-like activities that build foundational reading and writing skills while supporting children’s early learning.
 Through fun lessons that explore values, cultural awareness, and language development, children are not only prepared for formal schooling but also gain a richer understanding of their own cultural heritage.
 BTL creates a classroom-like atmosphere with a flexible, easy-to-follow structure that can be used both in person and at home.
 This approach nurtures a love for reading and strengthens family involvement in children’s learning.
 Through all, the goal is to help parents and children connect more deeply, building stronger relationships while supporting children’s early literacy and overall development.